 The statutory scheme for gun ownership and possession in Virginia is very complex and penalties for violation of firearm laws are often severe.
-Therefore, a Fairfax gun lawyer who has experience helping clients navigate these laws can be a valuable asset to those charged with a weapons offense.
+Therefore, a Fairfax gun lawyer who has experience helping clients navigate these laws can give those charged with a weapons offense the best chance of a positive outcome.
 If you have been arrested for a gun-related charge, you can learn more about our criminal defense team.

 Gun laws can be tricky in Virginia, particularly in Fairfax and Northern Virginia where there is a mix of urban and rural demographics.
 Virginia does not require gun registration nor is it necessary to obtain a permit before carrying a firearm openly about the person except where prohibited by statute.
 The tricky part comes in the interpretation of the phrases “carrying a firearm openly about the person” and “where prohibited by statute.”
 A Fairfax lawyer can provide specific details on where guns are prohibited and other information.

 To best understand the permitted carrying of certain weapons openly about the person, it is best to know what is prohibited.
 As relaxed as state gun laws may be about owning and possessing firearms under the circumstances allowed, state laws strictly regulate carrying concealed guns of any type.
 It is unlawful in Virginia to carry a weapon on your person that is “hidden from common observation.”
 The weapons prohibited from concealment include all types of handguns and also includes certain types of prohibited knives (Virginia Code Section 18.2-308).
 The concealment prohibitions do not apply to:

 Concealed weapons offenses are vigorously enforced and prosecuted throughout Virginia and unfortunately involve many gray areas over the interpretation of the various exceptions.
-A Fairfax lawyer could provide meaningful assistance and help sort out the confusion of a gun case.
+A Fairfax lawyer could provide meaningful assistance and help someone determine what actions may be best to take in their gun case.

 In Fairfax County, concealed handgun applications are available at: